dfloureiro/News-API-Kotlin/README.md

 # News-API-Kotlin
 This is a Kotlin API Wrapper SDK for the https://newsapi.org.
 Go to the website to get your apiKey.
+This can be used for both Android and regular Java/Kotlin projects.

 ## How to import:
 ### Gradle: